-Connecticut Veteran Legal Center’s mission is to provide free legal assistance to veterans who are in recovery from homelessness, mental illness, and substance abuse to help them overcome legal barriers to housing, healthcare, and income.
+Connecticut Veteran Legal Center’s mission is to provide free legal assistance to Veterans who are in recovery from homelessness, mental illness, and substance abuse to help them overcome legal barriers to housing, healthcare, and income.

-- addressing more than 750 legal issues
+- working on more than 750 legal issues

-- securing $2.4 million in financial awards
+- securing $2 million in lump sum financial awards

 I cannot express the gratitude I feel towards this organization and the amount of psychological freedom their service has granted me.
-As a veteran, I cannot recommend them enough if you feel as though the VA or military has not been accountable for your experiences.- Kevin S, Army Veteran
+As a Veteran, I cannot recommend them enough if you feel as though the VA or military has not been accountable for your experiences.- Kevin S, Army Veteran